imtiazither/imtiazither.github.io/README.md

 This is a static personal website starter built as an easy-to-edit first version.

+You can visit the website by clicking here: https://imtiazither.github.io/

 Files:

 - `index.html` - page structure and placeholder content